AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/capture-http-traffic.md

 Explanations
 ------------
 Capture HTTP traffic is one of the most requested features for WebDriver.
 However by design WebDriver does not include such feature.
-Happily, for you, we added it to Bellatrix.
+Happily, for you, we added it to BELLATRIX.
 ```csharp
 [Browser(BrowserType.Chrome, BrowserBehavior.RestartEveryTime, shouldCaptureHttpTraffic: true)]
 ```